lisaosinowo/my-react-portfolio/README.md

 This sections shows all of the coding languages that I know.

 ## Projects
-This section shows all of my coding projects
+This section shows all of my coding projects.